Access for Persons with Disabilities

 These charges are a serious violation of Germanna Community College policy on Sexual Violence, Domestic Violence, Dating Violence, and Stalking and is punishable through sanctions.
 Moreover, it is a crime subject to both criminal and civil legal actions.
 Students who violate this policy will have college charges processed against them in the normal manner of due process provided by college rules.
 Violations of college policies and various State Laws pertaining to these matters will be strictly enforced.
 The College Police Department will work with the victim, appropriate college authorities, and local/state jurisdictions to help maintain a safe workplace and learning environment.

 In the event of a sexual assault or any sexual misconduct, the victim should first seek safety.
-The college strongly urges that a student who has been sexually assaulted to immediately contact the College Police.
-However, they may also choose to contact a College Counselor or Dean of Students.
+The college strongly urges that a student or employee who has been sexually assaulted to immediately contact the College Police.
+However, they may also choose to contact the College Title IX Coordinator or Deputy Title IX Coordinators.
+Anonymous reports can also be made via the college’s TIPS (Threat Assessment, Incident Management and Prevention Services) web-based platform. * This is not a 911 or emergency reporting site*

-Students can choose to pursue criminal proceedings and also file a complaint with the College, or the student can choose to just do the latter.
+Students and employees can choose to pursue criminal proceedings and also file a complaint with the College, or the student can choose to just do the latter.
+For additional information on this matter, see the college’s Title IX-Sexual Violence, Domestic Violence, Dating Violence and Stalking Policy10560 https://www.germanna.edu/policies/title-ix/

 Counselors and Police/Security personnel on duty can be found: